Home > Ammonite Ferrata

 After the third bridge, the route continues towards the pirate bridge (8).
 It is then that you are offered a superb view of the Grand Vallon.
 Then, climb the Passage des Aromatiques and enjoy a whole range of smells and colors specific to Haute-Provence.
 Then venture, step by step, on the slab of small steps (10).
 Now take the Cairo bend (11) to reach the summit … From here, enjoy a 360° view of the valley and watch the via ferratists climb the big sister of the Ammonites’ Ferrata Familia: the Via Ferrata de la Grande Fistoire.

-The return to the car park is via a footpath (10 minutes).
+The return to the car park is by a footpath (10 minutes) or by a 250m zip line then a path takes you back to the car park.

-The origins of the via ferrata, the Grande Fistoire and the Ammonites
+The origins of the via ferrata of the Grande Fistoire and the Ammonites

 There are more than 200 routes in France today, mainly in the Alps but also in Corsica and the Pyrenees for more than 500 European Vias.